be-favorite/reproducible_dlnm/README.md

 Optimizing DLNM for each cities and doing multivariate meta-analysis (fixed effect)

+In this step, the optimal model is saved as .Rdata on `"./Best models/"`

+The optimal model object includes lot's of informations:

+- `tuned_best`: The results of grid search

+- `formula`: The formula of optimal model

+- `cb`: The cross-basis matrix of optimal model.

+- `predictions`: predicted values

+- `highlow`: predicted values for visualizing high effect and low effect plots

 ### Step 6 Visualization

 Visualizing the analsis results with {ggplot2} and {patchwork}

+In this step, all figures are saved as .png on `"./plot/"`